JMartyH/rock-paper-scissor-game/README.md

 # rock-paper-scissor-game
-This project is a rock, paper and scissor game in the browser updated from console only to having its own UI.
+This project is a rock, paper and scissor game in the browser with a simple UI.